 What you may think of as just a sore throat, may turn out to be strep throat.
 It is important that you are able to make the distinction as strep throat is an infection that may need medical attention.
 Also, it is highly contagious, so you would want to be aware as early as possible to avoid spreading it.
-Thankfully, there are a few things you can do to make your recovery smoother.
+Thankfully, there are a few home treatments you can do to make your recovery smoother.
 Dive in to understand how to get rid of strep throat and what this condition is all about.

 In This Article